Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach

-\paragraph{Identifiability issue in mixture models} One common problem in statistical inference for mixture models is the identifiability issue defined in \cref{def:identifiability}.
-For example, if all the \(C\) component distributions in a mixture model \(q(X)\) belong to the same parametric family, then \(q(X)\) is invariant under \(C!\) permutations by simply swapping the indices of the component distributions, a phenomenon known as \emph{label-switching}.
+\textbf{Identifiability issue in mixture models} \quad is one of the most common problems in statistical inference.
+For example, if all of the \(P\) component distributions in a mixture model \(q(X)\) belong to the same parametric family, then \(q(X)\) is invariant under \(P!\) permutations by simply swapping the indices of the component distributions, a phenomenon known as \emph{label-switching}.
 In practice, the identifiability issue due to \emph{label-switching} (we will refer to this identifiability issue as label-switching from now on) is of no concern since one can impose an appropriate constraint on its parameters to obtain a unique solution.
 Nevertheless, parameter identifiability up to the permutation of class labels (we will refer this as identifiability in the remaining of this paper) is still a practical problem, at least in maximum likelihood for mixture models where the distribution components of such mixtures belong to certain distribution families.
-According to \citep[\sectionautorefname~3.1]{titterington1985statistical}, most mixture models supported on continuous space, e.g., Gaussian mixture models (excluding the mixture of uniform distributions), are identifiable.
+According to \citep[Section~3.1]{titterington1985statistical}, most mixture models supported on continuous space, e.g., Gaussian mixture models (excluding the mixture of uniform distributions), are identifiable.
 However, when the support space is discrete, the identifiability of such mixtures might not always hold.
-For example, a mixture of Poisson distribution\citep{teicher1961identifiability} or a mixture of negative binomial distribution~\citep{yakowitz1968identifiability} is identifiable, while a mixture of binomial distributions is only identifiable under certain conditions~\citep[Proposition 4]{teicher1961identifiability}.
-Another example is multinomial mixture models which is, according to~\cref{theorem:identifiability_multinomial_distribution}, identifiable if and only if the number of samples is at least almost twice the number of mixture components.
+For example, a mixture of Poisson distribution~\citep{teicher1961identifiability} or a mixture of negative binomial distribution~\citep{yakowitz1968identifiability} is identifiable, while a mixture of binomial distributions is only identifiable under certain conditions~\citep[Proposition 4]{teicher1961identifiability}.
+Another example is multinomial mixture models which is, according to the~\cref{theorem:identifiability_multinomial_distribution} defined below, identifiable if and only if the number of samples is at least almost twice the number of mixture components.